rentspree/version-check/README.md

 * `bottom` - absolute position from bottom in px
 * `left` - absolute position from left in px

-## UPDATE NEW VERSION
-1. To update version, we need to push new version to gemfury registry. we can doing it by

-    ```bash
-    npm version patch
-    ```

-2. Push to git normally

 ## License